reciprocity/zenlib/README.md

 #### Reiewing component changes live in the Zengrc app

-_Note!
-These instructions apply if you're running frontend locally (outside the container) with frontend/yarn serve:local._

 When you're modifying some component it's useful to see how modifications look like in the actual app.
 The problem is that Zenlib is a separate repo and thus packages included in Zengrc are updated only when your work is done when your PR is merged.
-Here's how you can make it work:

-The idea is to substitute the actual node module included in the ZenGrc with a symlink that's pointing to work version of our component (example for multiselect):
+The idea is to substitute the actual node module included in the ZenGrc with a symlink that's pointing to work version of our component.

+_Note:
+- _These instructions apply if you're running frontend locally (outside the container) with frontend/yarn serve:local._
+- _All commands below are an example for multiselect component_

+Navigate to component folder:
 `cd zenlib/packages/multiselect`
 ...and create a symlink to make component globally available:
-`npm link`
+`yarn link`

-Go to the frontend folder of the app: cd zengrc/frontend
+Go to the zengrc\frontend folder:
-... and use the previously created link:
-_npm link [Name of the module you're modifying] eg. npm `link @reciprocity/multiselect`
+`cd zengrc/frontend`
+... and substitute actual module with a symlink:
+`yarn @reciprocity/multiselect`

 To view changes live while coding, Zenlib needs to be rebuilt on any change.
 So keep the following command running:
-`cd zenlib;
+`cd zenlib;`
-npm run bootstrap;
+`npm run bootstrap;`
-npm run build:watch`
+`npm run build:watch`

-Open new terminal tab and start Zengrc local server:
+Run Zengrc app in new tab:
-`cd zengrc/frontend/;
+`cd zengrc/frontend/;`
-yarn server:local`
+`yarn server:local`

 The new component should be already visible.

-Thanks to param in _vue.config.js_ - `config.resolve.symlinks(false);`, any changes in symlinks within node_modules will trigger a rebuild of Zengrc and you'll be able to review component changes.
+Any changes you make in your local version of _zenlib/packages/multiselect_ will now reflect in the app.
+(make sure _vue.config.js_ has param `config.resolve.symlinks(false);`)

 #### Linting & code style